wsaihopfsg/vos-scripting-how-to/intro/Advanced/SolnSwitch/SolnSwitch.rst

 This sample demonstrates

 1. Scale-invariant OCR on a rim
-2. Use of multi solutions for solving vision problems
+2. Use of multi-solutions for solving vision problems
 3. Use of ``persistent variables``